 Applications will be emailed from Mrs. Armstrong to registered families.

 First Communion Photos

 In order to respect the solemnity of the Holy Mass, families and friends may not take pictures of, or record, any part of the First Communion Mass.
-However, we will be able to Livestream our First Communion Mass and also give families access to the Livestream recording.
 Students will also be able to have their picture taken in front of the altar, in our vestibule, or outside (weather permitting) after the Mass.

 When selecting your child's attire, choose clothing that will reflect the dignity and joy of the occasion.
 Traditional attire is recommended:

 Boys: suit jacket, dress pants, white dress shirt, and tie.

 Girls: white dress and veil or headpiece, white tights or anklets.
 Shoulders should be covered.
 No gloves or purses in Church.

 Please do NOT bring purses, gloves, prayer books, rosaries, etc. to First Communion Day.
 The children will not be allowed to bring them with them to Church.